KittyGiraudel/site/_posts/2015-04-15-netflix-logo-in-css.md

 <figcaption>My CSS implementation of the previously shown image</figcaption>
 </figure>

-Here's the function I am using to handle all these requirements:
+Here’s the function I am using to handle all these requirements:

 ```scss
 /// Create a 3d-shadow in a certain direction